 UHN is one of Ontario's sites that have been designated to receive and administer COVID-19 vaccines to priority populations.
 Eligibility criteria has been set by the government of Ontario and is being provided on a priority basis.

 The Government of Ontario and City of Toronto are deciding how the vaccine is being distributed.
 UHN is following the Government's decision when distributing the vaccine to staff and patients.
+With Ontario's expanded eligibility for vaccinations, we will now be moving registration for all

 The following groups have been prioritized to receive their vaccination at UHN: